-by Pat Fahey ’18
+By Pat Fahey ’18

-On a Friday in early February, five OHIO anthropology alumni returned to their alma mater during the College of Arts and Sciences Career and Networking Week to participate in a panel on their experience in college and their careers after graduation.
+On a Friday in early February, five OHIO Anthropology alumni returned to their alma mater during the College of Arts & Sciences Career and Networking Week to participate in a panel on their experience in college and their careers after graduation.

-As an anthropology student, I learned from the panelists that—despite the common misconception—there really are careers in anthropology outside of academia.
+As an Anthropology student, I learned from the panelists that—despite the common misconception—there really are careers in anthropology outside of academia.
 Even if the career has nothing to do specifically with anthropology, the knowledge gained about the human experience can aid in any job.